MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/enable-clusterstoragespacesdirect.md

 ```

 ### -CacheDeviceModel
-Specifies a list of disk models that should be used by S2D cache.
+Specifies a list of disk models that should be used by Storage Spaces Direct cache.
-When this parameter is omitted the system will automatically determine which disks to use for the operation.
+When this parameter is omitted the system automatically determines which disks to use for the operation.

 ```yaml
 Type: String[]